 1. Keep your dog hydrated

 Water is important for regulating your dog’s body temperature and digestion.
-Your dog should drink around 1 cup of fresh water per 10 pounds of body weight.
+Most dogs should drink about 1 ounce of water for every pound that they weigh, every day.
 But be aware that hot weather, exercise, dog’s age, and food will affect how much water your dog needs.
-For instance, the more your pup exercises or the hooter it is, the more water they'll need.
-Dogs that eat wet food often need less water than dogs that eat dry food like kibble.
+For instance, the more your pup exercises or the hotter it is, the more water they'll need.
 When you’re going out, bring a portable, collapsible water bowl or a squirt bottle and give him small amounts of water every 20 to 30 minutes.

 2. Frozen treats and toys